 CMPs with HDR resources that are not revenue-metered by the IESO are required (i) for C&I HDRs, to provide monthly measurement data for the month in which there was at least one activation and corresponding historical measurement data, or (ii) for residential HDRs, to provide measurement data only for activation days, on/by the sixth (6th) business day before the end of the month following the month in which the monthly data relates.
-For example, if there was at least one activation during the month of May, then the measurement data for the month of May and historical data (i.e. 35 business days prior) are due six (6) business days before the end of June.
+For example, if there was at least one activation during the month of May, then the measurement data for the month of May and historical data (i.e. 35 business days before the end of June.